vishveshjain/UML-WEB/README.md

 # ASCII UML to Visual UML Converter WEB version

 ## Overview
 This project provides a Python-based solution to convert ASCII art UML diagrams into graphical UML diagrams using **Graphviz**.
 It is designed to enhance the visualization of UML class diagrams from text-based representations to high-quality images.
+This tool is very helpful to convert chatgpt, deepseek or AI model uml output to actual uml class diagram.

 ## Features
 - Parses ASCII UML diagrams into structured data.